Greetings from Shawnee, KS

 After you’re done refueling, stop, shop and roll over to one of Shawnee’s many specialty shops.
-You can start at Encore—although, as the name implies, you’ll want to come back for more because you never know what kind of charming jewelry, cute décor or flirty dresses you’ll find at this unique boutique.
+You can start at Pink Charming Boutique—where you’ll find graphic KC tees, jeans, flirty dresses and more at this unique boutique.
 Or if you’re feeling a little more country, mosey on over to Nigro’s Western Store.
 From your head to your boots, they’ve got you covered, cowboy.

 It’s not everyday that a carnival comes to town, which is why the whole city gets excited about “Old Shawnee Days”.
 This four-day festival has been popping up near Town Hall every summer for the past four decades and this year is no exception.
 The Shawnee tradition comes equipped with crafts, parades and of course, a Ferris wheel and other rockin’ rides.

 When the carnival music fades, you can still pay a visit to Shawnee Town for carriage rides in the winter and costume contests in October.
 The town is currently transforming into a 1920s farm community, so you can go back in time and relive a bit of history whenever you please.